South Sudan

 - population

-More than 830,000 people fleeing the Sudan conflict have crossed into South Sudan since April 2023.
+Since April 2023, over 1.1 million people fleeing the conflict in Sudan have crossed into South Sudan, placing additional pressure on overstretched communities and humanitarian systems.
 The World Food Programme (WFP) has supported more than 620,000 of them with fortified biscuits, food or cash assistance, and nutrition support for mothers and young children.

 What the World Food Programme is doing in South Sudan